yuyouyu32/yuyouyu32/README.md

   - 🎓 &nbsp; **Currently pursuing a Ph.D. (straight Ph.D.) degree in Computer Science at Shanghai University.**
   - 🤔 &nbsp; **Learning AI technology, git focusing on `Python` and `Rust`.**
   - 🌱 &nbsp; **Learning cutting-edge large model-related techniques, LLM, SD, and multimodal models (trying to catch up with developments)**
-  - 🎮 &nbsp; **Enjoys gaming, including playing and making games, with a passion for incorporating cutting-edge AI technology into games.**
+  - 🎮 &nbsp; **Enjoys gaming, including playing and developing games, with a passion for incorporating cutting-edge AI technology into games.**

 </td></tr>